Charlie Pace: After the crash

-On the second day on the island, he, Jack Shephard (Matthew Fox) and Kate Austen (Evangeline Lilly) venture inland to the plane's cockpit, where he retrieves his stash of heroin.
+On the second day on the island, he, Jack Shephard (Matthew Fox) and Kate Austen (Evangeline Lilly) journey to the plane's cockpit, where he retrieves his stash of heroin.
 John Locke (Terry O'Quinn) later discovers his addiction to heroin and in exchange for his guitar, Charlie gives up the drugs.
 After Jack is trapped in a cave-in, Charlie saves him.
 Afterwards, Charlie burns his drugs in a fire.
 When Charlie tries to stop Claire from going back to the beach, both are kidnapped by Ethan Rom (William Mapother).
 Pursuing him, Jack and Kate find Charlie hung from a tree almost dead.
 When Claire returns and Ethan comes to recapture her, Charlie kills the latter with a gun.

 When Claire goes into labour, Charlie, along with Jin-Soo Kwon (Daniel Dae Kim), helps Kate deliver the baby.
 When Danielle Rousseau (Mira Furlan) abducts the baby, named Aaron, Charlie and Sayid Jarrah (Naveen Andrews) go to rescue him.
 Along the way, Charlie and Sayid stop by a Beechcraft carrying several Virgin Mary statues filled with heroin.
 That night, Charlie and Sayid manage to reclaim Aaron, and bring him safely back to Claire.

 In Season 2, Mr. Eko (Adewale Akinnuoye-Agbaje) reveals to Claire the contents of the Virgin Mary statue, creating a rift between her and Charlie.
 Charlie takes Eko to the Beechcraft where he found them, and the two decide to burn the plane and its contents.
 However, Charlie secretly keeps a stash hidden in the jungle.
 Later, he begins experiencing surreal dreams, in which Aaron is in peril.
 He seeks out Eko, who says Aaron may need to be baptized.
 Subsequently, Charlie kidnaps Aaron and attempts to baptize him.
 When caught, Locke violently beats him.
 As retribution for Locke embarrassing him, Charlie aids James "Sawyer" Ford (Josh Holloway) in conning Jack and Locke out of the Hatch's guns and heroin by assaulting Sun-Hwa Kwon (Yunjin Kim).